 The school comprises 18 permanent and 8 portable classrooms.
 In addition, the school boasts a Gymnasium, Library, Intervention Room, Art room and Music Room.
 Courtesy of the federal government sponsored “Building the Education Revolution” program a multi-purpose centre was constructed.
 This building is used during school hours for assemblies, incursions and specialist classes, and houses a well-resourced and popular before and after school care program.
 The school boasts significant all weather surfaced playing areas as well as large grassed areas and two adventure playgrounds for student recreational and sporting activities.

 The current school staffing profile is comprised of 36 teachers including 2 Leading Teachers, 3 Principal Class Officers and 13 Educational Support Staff members.

-In 2019, the school offers specialist lessons in Music, Art, Physical Education and LOTE (Indonesian) across the school.
+The school offers specialist lessons in Music, Art, Physical Education and LOTE (Indonesian) across the school.

 The school maintains the designated average class size of 1:21 at Years Foundation-2 and, with flexible workforce planning, is able to maintain an average class size in Years 3-6 under 25 students per class.

 All classes have regular access to digital technologies tools to support the learning process.
 Classrooms are equipped with interactive whiteboards and students in Years F-1 have access to at least four desktop computers in each classroom and class sets of iPads.
 Students in Years 2-6 have regular, timetabled access to suites of laptops provided for each year level.

 To support student learning, reading intervention programs are provided across the school.
 The Levelled Literacy Intervention (LLI) program is undertaken for students achieving below expected levels in Reading in Years 1 and 2 and implemented by Education Support Staff.